How To Tell If Your Hermès Kelly Bag Is Real

 The Hermès Kelly bag is an icon in its own right.
-Jane may have the Birkin, but she isn’t the only style icon associated with the storied house of Hermès.
+Jane may have the Birkin, but she isn’t the only style luminary associated with the storied house of Hermès.
 Over twenty years before that beloved bag ever hit the scene, Grace Kelly was spotted propping up her broken arm with an Hermès silk scarf fashioned into a chic sling.
 On the set of her 1954 film To Catch a Thief, Kelly fell in love with an Hermès bag then known as the Sac á Dépêches, and quickly commissioned six of her own.
 She was later snapped using one to shield her baby bump from the paparazzi, prompting Hermès to rename the bag the Kelly.

-Hermès Kelly Handle
+Hermès Kelly Bag Construction

-“The top handle is incredibly difficult to make.
-It’s made of six pieces of leather, and takes three and a half hours to construct.
-A novice artisan will generally attempt 10 handles before he makes a good one,” explains Wetzbarger.
-“It has a flat underside and curved topside, and is extremely rigid and well-constructed.
+The handle of the Hermès Kelly bag is incredibly difficult to make.
+It uses six pieces of leather, and takes three and a half hours to construct.
+A novice artisan will generally attempt 10 handles before they make one that meets Hermès’ exacting standards.
+The handle has a flat underside and curved topside, and is extremely rigid and well-constructed.
 Bags made before 2001 have simple D-rings, but in 2001 and after, Hermès started to use a custom double D-ring, basically a split D-ring, where one side attaches to the handle, and the other is a free ring to attach a shoulder strap.
-All Kellys come with a shoulder strap, which should have an embossed brand stamp.
+Every Hermès Kelly bag comes with a shoulder strap, which should have an embossed brand stamp.
 More current clasps on the straps will be engraved with a very clean brand stamp.

-“The sangles, or straps, secure the bag closed and have metal plaques on either end.
-The rght-side plaque will have ‘Hermès – Paris’ engraved on it.
-Vintage styles will have ‘Paris’ below the brand name rather than beside it.
+The sangles, or straps, secure the bag closed and have metal plaques on either end.
+The right-side plaque will have “Hermès – Paris” engraved on it.
+Vintage styles will have “Paris” below the brand name rather than beside it.
 On an Hermès Kelly bag, we lift back the sangle and find four rivets, or four notches, holding the placards in place.
 Hermès uses a method called pearling to get those notches inside there.
 Red flags to look for would be if it appears like a brad that has maybe been glued to the surface, or just poorly attached to the surface.
 The spindle should be well-secured and have even tension going all the way around.
-When turning, it should not feel too tight nor too loose or have a gritty feeling.
+When turning, it should not feel too tight or too loose, nor should it have a gritty feeling.

-“The blind stamp is on the backside of the right sangle, under the side that is engraved ‘Hermès – Paris.’
+A blind stamp should be located on the backside of the right sangle, under the side that is engraved “Hermès – Paris.”
 Until 2015, Hermès used letters in alphabetical order surrounded by a shape to date their items.
 For example, Square Q is 2013, Square R is 2014.
-But because so many shoppers became familiar with their system, by the time January or February rolled around, the company would have a difficult time selling bags from the previous year since customers wanted the newest bags,” explains Wetzbarger.
-“They now use a secret proprietary code using only a single letter with no shape and no obvious order to the sequence.
-The heat stamp is located underneath the front flap and will read, ‘HERMÈS PARIS MADE IN FRANCE,’ though vintage bags made before 1954 may vary.
-It will be stamped in either silver or gold, but some will have a colorless debossed stamp.
-There are also special symbols to indicate exotic skins and special orders.”
+Allegedly, because so many shoppers became familiar with this system, by the time the next season rolled around, the company would have a difficult time selling bags from the previous year since customers wanted the newest bags.
+They now use a secret proprietary code using only a single letter with no shape and no obvious order to the sequence, and have moved the blind stamps to the interior of the bags.

-Hermès Kelly Zipper
+Hermès Kelly Bag Hardware